 How to harvest marigold seeds

-- Before harvesting flowers, you should select the best of the healthiest blooms you have.
+- You should select the best of the healthiest blooms for Harvest.
 Healthy marigold flowers will develop healthy seeds and ultimately results in healthy seedlings next year.

 - After plucking the flowers separate them according to the varieties you have.
 Marigold seeds look alike for most varieties so to keep them separated you should place flowers of individual varieties in different containers.

-- How to dry marigold flowers?
-You should place the containers with the flower in direct sunlight and let the flowers dry for at least 4-7 days.
+- How to dry marigold flowers?- You should place the containers with flowers in direct sunlight and let them dry for at least 4-7 days.
 Don’t put any lid over the containers as lids may cause fungal growth due to moister.

 - After a few days of drying in direct sunlight separate the seeds from the flowers.
 Each flower will have hundreds of tiny rod-like seeds.
 The healthy seeds should look dark black and firm.

 - Now pick out the useless dead or unfertilized seeds from the group.
-You can easily identify the complete white or just skinny looking seeds that are not good for germination, remove them carefully.
+You can easily identify the completely white or just skinny-looking seeds that are not good for germination, remove them carefully.

 - Also, remove the dried petals and parts of the flower and the dried stems from the seeds.
 These are not required for new growth.

-- Again dry these seeds in the sun of one day.
-It will remove the rest of moisture and protect the seeds from any fungal growth.
+- Again dry these seeds in the sun for a day or two.
+It will remove the rest of the moisture and protect the seeds from any fungal growth.

-- You should add a pinch of antifungal powder in the seeds before storing them for next season.
+- Add a pinch of antifungal powder to the seeds before storing them for the next season.
 The Antifungal powder will protect the seeds from any possibility of fungal growth.
 Also, try to keep the seeds in a dry place as much as possible.

 Save and Store Harvested Marigold Seeds

-After a Successful marigold harvest, the next question is how to store and save these seeds.
+Once harvesting is done, it’s time to think about how to store and save these seeds.
 After all, these seeds will grow into new plants the next season, So to store them carefully is very important.

-There are several ways to store and save marigold seeds after harvest and the most successful way is that being implemented by commercial nursery and planters.
+There are several ways to store and save marigold seeds after harvest.
+The most successful way is the one that every commercial nursery and planter follows.
 So what is the nursery way to store marigold seeds?

 - Proper drying is the first and very important step in storing the seeds.
-The most commercial nursery only picks the healthy flowers and dries these flowers for more than 10 days in a semi-shaded place.
+The most commercial nursery only picks healthy flowers.
+They dry these flowers for more than 10 days in a semi-shade.

-- Use of quality fungicide or antifungal powder is the next step in the successful storage of marigold harvest.
+- The use of quality fungicide or antifungal powder is the next step in the successful storage of marigold harvest.

 - For personal use, you can place the seeds in a paper envelope with the proper name of the variety over it and place these packets in a cool and dry place.
-For commercial storage, the best practice is to store the seeds in aluminum foil packets i.e., these packets having foil in the inner surface.
-Also, they use quality antifungal powder with dried perlite in bigger containers.
+For commercial storage, the best practice is to store the seeds in aluminum foil packets i.e., these packets have foil on the inner surface.
+Also, they use quality contact fungicides with dried perlite in bigger containers.
 The fungicide prevents fungal growth and perlite absorbs any moister in the container.

-- Proper aeration of the place where the seeds are kept is also a key factor in the successful storage of marigold seeds.
+- Proper aeration of the storage space is also very important.
+It is a key factor in the successful storage of marigold seeds.

 Aftercare for Harvested Seeds

-Though in your home, you need not worry much about the seeds if you have followed the above steps.
-Still, if you want to be sure then you can check the seed packets once in a month to make sure no fungal growth is seen.
-This can be easily identified as a brown-black patch over the packets if affected by the fungal attack.
+Though in your home, you need not worry much about the seeds. just follow the above steps carefully.
+Still, if you want to be sure then check the seed packets once a month to make sure no fungal growth is seen.
+Fungal patches are easy to identify as a brown-black patch over the packets or in the lining.

 If you see any fungal growth then first put the packet in direct sunlight and check if it has affected the whole lot or not.
-If the complete packet is infected remove it immediately or if not then change the seeds to a new packet and add some antifungal again.
+If the complete packet is infected remove it immediately else change the seeds to a new packet and add some antifungal again.

-In the commercial nursery, they keep rotating the packets up and down within few weeks and also dry the seeds after the monsoon or rainy season.
-Freezing the seeds is not very recommended but can be tried if you have proper experience with reviving the seeds from freeze state.
+In the commercial nursery, they keep rotating the packets up and down within a few weeks and also dry the seeds after the monsoon or rainy season.
+Freezing the seeds is not recommended but can be tried if you have proper experience with reviving the seeds from the frozen state.

 Related Questions: –